Germany means ‘genuine, of the same parents’ and is called Deutschland in German. Its capital is Berlin and the official language is German.

 A large meal is normally eaten at lunch time and a smaller meal in the evening.
 Their breakfasts are made up of cold meats, rolls, jam and cheese.
 Sounds yummy!

-It is here where it is thought that 19th-century sailors brought back the idea of raw shredded beef (known today as beef tartar) after trading with the Baltic provinces of Russia!
+It is here where it is believed that 19th-century sailors brought back the idea of raw shredded beef (known today as beef tartar), after trading with the Baltic provinces of Russia!